Basal Cell Carcinoma

 General Prevention

 - Use broad-spectrum sunscreens of at least SPF 30 daily at least 15 minutes before outdoor activity.
-Reapply every 2 hours, or immediately after swimming or sweating.
+Reapply every 2 hours or after swimming.

-- The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of visual skin examination by a clinician to screen for skin cancer in adults.
-The American Cancer Society recommends cancer-related checkups every 3 years in patients aged 20 to 39 years old and yearly in patients aged ≥40 years.
+- The USPSTF concludes the current evidence is insufficient to assess the balance of benefits and harms of visual skin examination by a clinician to screen for skin cancer in adults.
+Consensus guidelines recommend a whole-body skin examination every 6 to 12 months for the first 2 years following BCC diagnosis and then at least annually for life.

 There's more to see -- the rest of this topic is available only to subscribers.